SONM (SNM) Price Hits $0.16 on Exchanges

 SONM Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as SONM directly using U.S. dollars.
-Investors seeking to acquire SONM should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SONM using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as SONM directly using U.S. dollars.
+Investors seeking to acquire SONM should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SONM using one of the aforementioned exchanges.

 Receive News & Updates for SONM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.